Exatom is a cookieless, privacy-first platform by design. We also took that route whilst developing our Session Replay product.

 Exatom's default privacy measurements for Session Recordings, all occurring locally within the user's browser before any data is sent to Exatom:

-Consult our data journey to learn more about the data captured for Session Replays.
+Consult our to learn more about the data captured for Session Replays.

 Additional measures can be taken by the content management team by adding a CSS class to HTML elements that will instruct Exatom not to record certain HTML elements or mask the texts within those.